JeffreyBull76/CI_project2/README.md

    * The text shadows were created using this code generator
      * [Text shadow generator](http://owumaro.github.io/text-stroke-generator/)

    * Lessons learned - As the functions and interactions of the game becmae more complex from the test to live version, many errors were introduced relating to calling functions in the correct order.
-I attempted to keep the code as clear as possible from errors, but as I was learning while doing it there are some areas of code are probably far more complex and less concise than is required.
+I attempted to keep the code as clear as possible from errors, but as I was learning while doing it there are some areas that are far more complex and less concise than is required.

 [Go back](<#table-of-contents>)
 -----------------------------------------